a-random-lemurian/bigmap2/README.md

 # BigMap 2

+This is a Lemurian fork of BigMap 2, built for members of the [OpenGeofiction](http://opengeofiction.net) website, a community of hobbyists building a fictional planet with OSM technology.

 This is a successor to [BigMap](http://wiki.openstreetmap.org/wiki/Bigmap) script: a tool to stitch map tiles and produce a PNG image.
 Among improvements are: